 This extra charge pushes the tax payable on a £534,785 home (the average price of residential property in London, according to the Land Registry) from £16,739.25 to £32,782.80.

 Whether you have a buy-to-let investment in Tooting, Tottenham or Thamesmead, its rental yield can be calculated by working out the rental return as a percentage of the property’s purchase price.

-LendInvest reports that rental yields between 2010 and 2016 in the whole of the UK was 5%, although this climbs to 7.4% in certain postcodes in London.
+LendInvest reports that rental yields between 2010 – 2016 across the UK was 5%, although this climbs to 7.4% in certain postcodes in London.